 Mr McFarlane's wife Anne is a professional Viola player in the APO and their sons Laurence and Alexander are Grammar Old Boys (classes of 2005 and 2008 respectively).

-In addition to maintaining an active performing schedule, Dr Thomson frequently travels to Nelson where he serves as concertmaster of the Nelson Symphony Orchestra and teaches violin.
+In addition to maintaining an active teaching and performing schedule, Dr Thomson frequently travels to Nelson where he serves as concertmaster of the Nelson Symphony Orchestra.

 Mr Uren is a keen educator of music and promoter of the bass clarinet and New Zealand music.
 He was a founding member of New Zealand's contemporary ensemble 175 East, performing over 200 pieces of which 50 were written for the group.